Rapamycin for Longevity Dosage and Side Effects: An Expert Review

 Clinical Trial Dosages

-• A 2024 trial by the UK Longevity Institute used 5 mg once weekly for three months in adults aged 60-75, resulting in improved immune function and reduced markers of cellular senescence.
+• A 2024 study by the UK Longevity Institute gave participants aged 60-75 a dose of 5 mg once weekly for three months.
+The results?
+Better immune function and fewer signs of cellular ageing.

-• Smaller studies in healthy volunteers often use 1-2 mg doses every other day or 3 mg twice weekly.
+• Other smaller trials often used 1-2 mg every other day or 3 mg twice a week in healthy volunteers.

 Intermittent vs Continuous Dosing